Workshop Retreat Schedule for 2016

 Departure: 4th June 2016

-This year will be the third group that Evenlyn as brought to Anam Cara for a delightful week of painting with her excellent instruction in situ.
+This year will be the fifth group that Evelyn has brought to Anam Cara for a delightful week of painting with her excellent instruction in situ.

 Memory, Secrets and Immortality: A Crucible for Creativity - A Women's Writing and Visual Arts Retreat